Central idea: The New Commandment. Doctrine: Love one another “as I have loved you.” Practical application: The secret

 - God the Father sees the great good in Our Lord, who is God the Son made man.
 This good is all the more evident in the sacrifice the Son is about to offer.

 - God the Son is in God the Father in the way the known is in the knower and the loved is in the lover.

 - Because the Son of God is acting out of love for the supreme good of God the Father, God the Father is supremely glorified in the Son.

 - God the Father is in the God the Son in the way that the known is in the knower and the loved is in the lover.

 - Seen in another way, the Son of Man is glorified by God because he is revealing to the world by his actions the supreme mercy and love of the Blessed Trinity.
-The Son of Man is simultaneously glorifying God by being the instrument of this mercy and love by means of his humanity.
+At the same time, the Son of Man is glorifying God by being the instrument of this mercy and love by means of his humanity.

 - The shift in the Gospel reading from the relationship between God the Father and God the Son to the relationship among the disciples of Christ is not a change of subject.
 Rather, it is the extension of the relationship among the divine persons to (a) the relationship between Christ and his disciples and (b) the relationship that ought to exist among the disciples themselves.
 The Son of Man has made the love that exists among the persons of the Blessed Trinity to be the love that now exists between himself and the members of his Church.
 He invites the members of his Church to make that same love be the rule of law among the members of his Church.